srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

     - *The confusion arises from the problem, that while overall the probability of identifying a target decreases, the odds are still in favor of the clustering target.
 We might need to add something on the gini index.*
 - How do subjective confidence scores correlate with incorrect evaluations or estimated odds as shown in Fig 11?
     - *They don't.
 Is this consistent with other Mturk studies?*
+    - *A model of self-reported confidence scores is added to the appendix/supplement.
+Generally, confidence agrees with (perceived) difficulty of the lineup; i.e. for parameter values that allow for more variability in the trend or the clusters, confidence is reported lower.
+There is one notable exception: for plots with an ellipse confidence is reported higher, corresponding to an (unintended) signal in the cluster assignment of some of the plots.*
     - *This is pretty consistent with our findings - there's some discussion in the 'Comparing designs' infovis paper*
 - I appreciate the word cloud visualizations of participant comments but I expected a more thorough discussion of their reasoning.
 - Revisit the sentence "...the mentioning of specific colors is indicative of participants' distraction from the intended target towards an imbalance of the color/cluster distribution." for clarification.
 Also, discuss why the plot types associated with clustering had significantly fewer correct evaluations more thoroughly.